andyyhy/receipt_count_prediction/README.md

 -   `model/train_model.py`: The main Python script that defines the model, loads data, trains the model, and validates its performance.s
 -   `results`: Folder containing visualizations

+## Running The Application

+The application will be accessible at http://localhost:8000 in your web browser.

-## Running Locally
+### Running Locally

 Make sure you have Python 3.11+ installed on your system.
 You can install the necessary dependencies by running:
 `pip install -r requirements.txt`

 To start the web application, navigate to the project directory and run:
 `python app/app.py`

-The application will be accessible at http://localhost:8000 in your web browser.
+### Running With Dockerfile Locally:

+Make sure you have docker installed

+-   Docker build: `docker build -t username/imagename:v1.0 .`
+-   Docker run: `docker container run -d -p 8000:8000 -p 8001:8001 username/imagename:v1.0`

+### Running With Docker Hub:

+Make sure you have docker installed

+-   Docker Pull: `docker pull andyyhy/receipt_count_prediction:latest`
+-   Docker run: `docker container run -d -p 8000:8000 -p 8001:8001 andyyhy/receipt_count_prediction:latest`

 ### Data